tediko/room-homepage/README.md

 ## Overview

 ### Intro
 Hello!
-This is my solution to [Todo App - Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw) challenge.
+This is my solution to [Room Homepage - Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq) challenge.
 The challenge was more difficult than I thought but it was fun to get throught the problems I faced.

 ### The challenge